crimist/Zm/WriteUp.md

 ### Notes

-I should start with the fact that this isn't my first cheat (I lied).
+I should start with the fact that this isn't my first cheat (I'm a liar).
 I wrote one in C# with a Winforms GUI that just had unlimited health ammo ect.
-I've also written some ASM hacks for a game called FTL but these were both single player games and I was just cheating health and such.
+I've also written some ASM hacks using the lua scripting engine in CE ([Cheat Engine](https://github.com/cheat-engine/cheat-engine)) for a game called FTL but these were both single player 16 bit games and I was just changeing simple memory address / the assembly.

-When I say first game cheat I mean first multilayer cheat.
-The kind people pay money for.
-My cheat includes wallhack, aimbot, and a couple other features.
+When I say first game cheat I mean first 3D multilayer cheat; the kind people pay money for.
+My cheat includes wallhack, aimbot, triggerbot, and a couple other features.

-I should also note I'm writing all of this after because I didn't realize I had to make a write up :(

 ### Very start

-My journey started on unknowncheats.me, a cheating forum.
+My journey started on ~~A torrent site where I downloaded the game.
+Don't worry I already own it so it's not illegal but I didn't want to get banned by the anti cheat when I was testing things at the start.~~ Whoops.
+I mean I started on [unknowncheats](unknowncheats.me), a game cheating forum that's full of helpful people and source code.

 The first thing I did was find some open source cheats to read through to get an idea of what was going on.